yoctoproject/poky/documentation/ref-manual/variables.rst

          #TMPDIR = "${TOPDIR}/tmp"

-      An example use for this scenario is to set :term:`TMPDIR` to a local disk, which does not use NFS, while having the Build Directory use NFS.
+      An example use for this scenario is to set :term:`TMPDIR` to a local disk, which does not use NFS, while having the :term:`Build Directory` use NFS.

       The filesystem used by :term:`TMPDIR` must have standard filesystem semantics (i.e. mixed-case files are unique, POSIX file locking, and